-Let us first consider the integrable dynamics.
-We discuss the $OSEE$ of $P_\downarrow$ in Fig.~\ref{fig3:xxz} (a) and that of $S^+$ and $S^z$ in Fig.~\ref{fig3:xxz} (b), for $\Delta=0.2,0.4,0.6,1,3$ and $\Delta'=0$.
-We show tDMRG data for $400\le\chi\le 3200$.
-The data for $P_\downarrow$ exhibit a clear logarithmic increase.
-For $\Delta\ne1$ this is compatible with $S_\mathrm{max}+c(\Delta)$, suggesting that the prefactor $1/2$ of the logarithmic growth is universal.
-Interestingly, $c(\Delta)$ reflects the behavior of the diffusion constant~\cite{ilievski-2018}, i.e., it increases with $\Delta$ for $0\le \Delta\le1$, then it decreases for $\Delta>1$, saturating to a finite values for $\Delta\to\infty$.
-In the limit $\Delta\to1$ the diffusion constant diverges~\cite{ilievski-2018}, which signals the onset of superdiffusive behavior.
-This could suggests violations of~\eqref{eq:bound} for $\Delta=1$.
-We focus on this issue in the inset of Fig.~\ref{fig3:xxz}.
-Although the data might suggest the behavior $\kappa\ln(t)$ with $k>1/2$, they are also compatible with~\eqref{eq:bound} with large finite-time corrections.
-It has been proposed in Ref.~\onlinecite{ljubotina-2017} that the superdiffusive behavior as $t^{2/3}$ arises at $\Delta=1$, suggesting that $S\propto 2/3\ln(t)$, which is reported for comparison in Fig.~\ref{fig3:xxz}.
+Let us consider the integrable case, i.e., $\Delta'=0$.
+We discuss the $OSEE$ of $P_\downarrow$ in Fig.~\ref{fig3:xxz} (a) and that of $S^+$ and $S^z$ in Fig.~\ref{fig3:xxz} (b).
+The $tDMRG$ data for $P_\downarrow$ exhibit a clear logarithmic increase.
+For $\Delta\ne1$ they are compatible with $S_\mathrm{max}+c(\Delta)$, suggesting universality of the prefactor $1/2$ of the $OSEE$.
+Interestingly, $c(\Delta)$ reflects the behavior of the diffusion constant~\cite{ilievski-2018,gopala-2019}, i.e., it increases with $\Delta$ for $0\le \Delta\le1$, then it decreases for $\Delta>1$, saturating for $\Delta\to\infty$.
+For $\Delta\to1$ the diffusion constant diverges~\cite{ilievski-2018,gopala-2019}, which signals superdiffusive behavior, suggesting violations of~\eqref{eq:bound} for $\Delta=1$.
+The data in the inset of Fig.~\ref{fig3:xxz} might suggest the behavior $\kappa\ln(t)$ with $k>1/2$, although they could just signal large finite-time corrections.
+It has been proposed in Ref.~\onlinecite{ljubotina-2017} that the superdiffusive behavior as $t^{2/3}$ arises at $\Delta=1$, suggesting $S\propto 2/3\ln(t)$ (reported for comparison in Fig.~\ref{fig3:xxz}).
 Finally, in Fig.~\ref{fig3:xxz} (b) we discuss $S^z$ and $S^+$.
-As for the rule $54$ chain (see Fig.~\ref{fig2:bobenko}) the $OSEE$ increases faster.
-Finite-time effects are large, and the evidence for the behavior $S\propto 2S_\mathrm{max}$ is not conclusive.
+The $OSEE$ increases faster.
+Finite-time effects are large, and the evidence for the behavior $S\propto 2S_\mathrm{max}$ is weak.